 ii.
-Whether the proposed comparable license was entered into under threat of injunction
+Whether the proposed comparable license was entered into under circumstances that may have skewed the royalty high or low

-The Working Group previously has considered for all patents generally whether litigation settlement agreements may be deemed comparable licenses.94 The Working Group here will not revisit that general analysis, but will consider specific considerations that might arise about the threat of injunctive relief underlying a proposed comparable license for a FRAND-committed SEP.
+The Working Group previously has considered for all patents generally whether litigation settlement agreements may be deemed comparable licenses.102 The Working Group here will not revisit that general analysis but will consider specific considerations that might arise about the threat of injunctive relief underlying a proposed comparable license for a FRAND-committed SEP.

 In an SEP-FRAND case, some may argue that only licenses negotiated without the threat of injunction are sufficiently comparable to be considered in determining a royalty for a FRAND-committed patent at issue in the case.
 The argument concerns whether a proposed comparable license may have an unduly higher royalty (or other increased consideration) based on leverage from an explicit or implicit threat of an injunction, which would not exist when negotiating a hypothetical license for the FRAND-committed patent at issue.
 Proponents of this view might therefore argue that where an agreement has been secured under the explicit or implicit threat of an injunction, whether in the United States or in another jurisdiction, royalties paid under such an agreement should not be probative of reasonable royalties consistent with a FRAND commitment.
+Some may further argue that a settlement reached during litigation may skew the royalty higher than it otherwise would be if the settlement sought to avoid substantial litigation costs.

-Opponents of that view, however, may argue that there is no per se rule about injunctive relief for FRAND-committed SEPs, and any concerns about the threat of an injunction unduly influencing the terms of a proposed comparable license should be tied to the specific circumstances of the proposed comparable license.
+Opponents of these views, however, may argue that there is no per se rule about injunctive relief for FRAND-committed SEPs, and any concerns about the threat of an injunction unduly influencing the terms of a proposed comparable license should be tied, via particularized evidence, to the specific circumstances of the proposed comparable license.
 Under this view, differences, if any, between the injunction threat underlying the proposed comparable license and that appropriate for the FRAND-committed SEP at issue in the case should be addressed by making adjustments for the differences and otherwise go to the weight, not admissibility, of the proposed comparable license.